MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 services: api-management
 documentationcenter: ''
 author: solankisamir
-manager: kjoshi
-editor: vlvinogr

-ms.assetid: a8c982b2-bca5-4312-9367-4a0bbc1082b1
 ms.service: api-management
-ms.workload: mobile
-ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: how-to
-ms.date: 11/04/2019
 ms.author: sasolank
 ms.custom: devx-track-azurepowershell

 ---
-# Integrate API Management in an internal VNET with Application Gateway
+# Integrate API Management in an internal virtual network with Application Gateway

-## <a name="overview"> </a> Overview

-The API Management service can be configured in a Virtual Network in internal mode, which makes it accessible only from within the Virtual Network.
-Azure Application Gateway is a PAAS Service, which provides a Layer-7 load balancer.
-It acts as a reverse-proxy service and provides among its offering a Web Application Firewall (WAF).
+The API Management service can be configured in a [virtual network in internal mode](api-management-using-with-internal-vnet.md), which makes it accessible only from within the virtual network.
+Azure Application Gateway is a PaaS service, which provides a Layer-7 load balancer.
+It acts as a reverse-proxy service and provides among its offerings a Web Application Firewall (WAF).

-Combining API Management provisioned in an internal VNET with the Application Gateway frontend enables the following scenarios:
+Combining API Management provisioned in an internal virtual network with the Application Gateway front end enables the following scenarios:

 * Use the same API Management resource for consumption by both internal consumers and external consumers.
 * Use a single API Management resource and have a subset of APIs defined in API Management available for external consumers.
-* Provide a turn-key way to switch access to API Management from the public Internet on and off.
+* Provide a turnkey way to switch access to API Management from the public internet on and off.

+> [!NOTE]
+> This article has been updated to use the [Application Gateway WAF_v2 SKU](../application-gateway/application-gateway-autoscaling-zone-redundant.md).

 [!INCLUDE [premium-dev.md](../../includes/api-management-availability-premium-dev.md)]